Skip to main content

 1. A user asks an agent for a cheap UK SIM with no contract and at least 10GB of data.

-2. The agent searches Rako and receives a SMARTY 30GB rolling monthly offer.
+2. The agent searches Rako and receives an Example Mobile 30GB rolling monthly offer.

-3. The agent recommends SMARTY and records why it made the recommendation.
+3. The agent recommends Example Mobile and records why it made the recommendation.

 4. The user says yes; the agent calls checkout and shows the returned checkout URL.

-5. The user pays on the PSP-hosted page.
+5. The user completes the hosted checkout journey.

-6. Rako receives a payment succeeded webhook from the merchant’s PSP with the AAP metadata.
+6. Rako receives platform-side outcome evidence with the AAP metadata.